• Home

 All local authorities in Suffolk have been written to and invited to develop proposals for local government reorganisation.
 The letter is published on the Government’s website.

-The district and borough councils’ position
+The councils’ position

 Local elections

-In February 2025,Angela Rayner MP, the deputy prime minister and secretary of state for housing, communities and local government, announced that Suffolk would participate in the government’s new fast-track Devolution Priority Programme (DPP) which would see the election of a mayor, covering Suffolk and Norfolk, in May 2026.
+In February 2025, it was announced that Suffolk would participate in the government’s new fast-track Devolution Priority Programme (DPP) with the election of a mayor, covering Suffolk and Norfolk, in May 2026.

 To facilitate change of this scale and at this pace, the government tabled legislation to postpone Suffolk County Council’s May 2025 elections.
 East Suffolk Council’s current four-year electoral cycle runs from 2023 to 2028 and therefore no elections were due to take place in 2025.